KSIUJ/gutenberg/backend/django_ksi_auth/README.md

 In the settings of your OIDC provider you will need to add the `/oidc/callback/` URL as a valid redirect URL and the [`LOGOUT_REDIRECT_URL`] URL as a valid post logout redirect URL.

-`BaseLoginView` redirect the user to the OIDC provider's login page if the `KsiAuthBackend` is enabled.
+`BaseLoginView` redirects the user to the OIDC provider's login page if the `KsiAuthBackend` is enabled.
 If it's not, it uses the view specified in `BaseLoginView.fallback_view` to render the login page.
 It uses [`DjangoLoginView`] by default.
 You can use a different view for this by subclassing `BaseLoginView` and overriding the `fallback_view` property.